gdbooks/TileBasedGamesInOpenTK/README.md

+#Introduction

+This tutorial about tile based games is based on the old TonyPa flash tutorials.
+The original tutorial website has since dissapeared from the internet, but is still accessable [on the way back machine](https://web.archive.org/web/20120307222154/http://tonypa.pri.ee/tbw/index.html).
+I also have the [PDF version](Files/tbg.pdf) stashed away.

+Converting these tutorials from AS2 to C# is no small feat, the languages are unbelivably different and the workflows don't match up at all.
+With that being said, the two tutorials are not the exact same.
+I have inserted sections i feel are important and remove sections i deem as not important.
+I also try to go into MUCH more detail than the original.

+###License
 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or